Find a CareOne Near Me

 While it’s true that some individuals can receive appropriate care at home, there are many cases where a skilled nursing facility may be necessary.

-For instance, skilled nursing facilities provide round-the-clock care from medical professionals who can assist in ways family members and friends can’t.
-These medical professionals are trained to manage complex medical conditions including chronic illness, injuries and post-surgery care as well as to provide rehabilitative services such as physical therapy, occupational therapy and speech therapy.
+For instance, skilled nursing facilities provide round-the-clock care from medical professionals.
+These professionals can assist in ways family members and friends can’t.
+They are trained to manage complex medical conditions including chronic illness, injuries and post-surgery care as well as provide rehabilitative services such as physical therapy, occupational therapy and speech therapy.
 Skilled nursing facilities also have specialized equipment and resources that may not be available at home.

 Myth #4: Residents have limited rights.

-At any qualified skilled nursing facility, preservation of patient autonomy is foundational to how they operate.
-Residents have the right to make their own decisions regarding their care, including the right to participate in their own assessment, care-planning, treatment and discharge.
-They also have the right to review their medical records and be informed in advance of any changes to their care or to the facility.
+At any qualified facility, preservation of patient autonomy is foundational to how they operate.
+Residents have the right to make their own decisions regarding their care.
+They have the right to participate in their own assessment, care-planning, treatment and discharge.
+They also have the right to review their medical records and get informed of any changes to their care.
 Residents have the freedom to refuse medication and treatment, as well as chemical and physical restraints.

 Residents choose their meals and activities they participate in and dictate who visits them and who can’t.
 Their communications are also private and unrestricted.
 This autonomy is crucial for maintaining residents’ dignity and quality of life.